Getting your life back on track after an injury at work is not easy. We can help you protect your workers comp benefits.

 Returning to work too soon after an injury can be stressful.
 You may feel overwhelmed by your workload or be in pain from your injuries.
 This could lead to increased stress levels and further health complications.

 If you return to work before you are fully healed, you may be at risk of losing your job.
 Your employer may view your inability to hit targets as you used to as an indication that you cannot handle your duties and may decide to terminate your employment.

 Another negative consequence of returning to work prematurely is that it could affect your future ability to work.
 This is especially true if your injuries are severe or you develop complications from your original injury.

 Before you make any decisions about returning to work, be sure to talk to your doctor and attorney.
-They can help you weigh the risks and benefits of going back to work and can provide guidance on the best course of action for you.
+They can help you weigh the risks and benefits of returning to work and provide the best guidance based on the nature of your injury and your current health.

 How to Help Injured Employees Return to Work

 It’s important for business owners to have a solid return-to-work policy for employees recovering from work-related injuries or illnesses.
 This policy should address the employees’ specific needs and make for a smooth transition back to work.